CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 character into.
 Test it out on the symbol here: `⊗`.

-The functions we have written so far are all specialised to work with elements of the type `ℕ`.
+The functions we have written so far are all specialised to work with elements of the type `ℕ`{.Agda}.
 For example, we can write the "identity" (i.e. do-nothing) function

 ```